overwolf/overwolf.github.io/docs/api/overwolf-media-videos.md

 > Gets a list of all of the videos created by this app.

+Note that getVideos() returns only the files located in the current OW video folder, without files from different/past locations, if they exist.

 Parameter      | Type                                | Description                                                                                             |
 -------------- | ------------------------------------| ------------------------------------------------------------------------------------------------------- |
 callback       | [(Result: GetVideosResult)](#getvideosresult-object) => void  | Called with the status of the request                                         |